Day 47 – Virgin Valley Campground - 4,025 miles traveled

 During a brief respite, we stopped at the California Trail Interpretation Center just outside of Elko.
 What an awesome place!
 Well-presented exhibits, videos and dioramas displayed and explored the many trails west to California … many more than we previously realized.
 Perhaps, the most interesting aspect of the center was how real the people and experiences became by the use of firsthand quotes from the emigrants themselves who traveled these routes by wagon train and recorded their hardships and heartbreaks.

 The Elko Quality Inn was warm, clean, dry and welcoming ... in fact, the best hotel we'd stayed all throughout our entire trip.
 Tomorrow promises to be a fine day.
-We haven’t decided on a destination yet.
-Check back on Monday to see where we end up.
-Don't worry ... you're always welcome to travel with us.
+We’re heading to another Nevada State Park … Ward Charcoal Ovens and we’re wondering what it’s all about.
+Join us and find out.